shadowwzw/lite-dev-server/README.md

   * liveReloadDelay (Integer) (default value: 0): Delay before the page is reloaded.

   * autoInjectClientJS (Boolean) (default value: true): Auto inject javascript in html documents (for liveReload).

+  * historyApiFallback (Boolean) (default value: false): If you are using the HTML5 history API you probably need to serve your index.html in place of 404 responses, which can be done by setting historyApiFallback: true.

 ## **License**